Kazikova/bison-algorithm/ReadMe.txt

 > PSO.py > Particle Swarm Optimization algorithm for comparison.
 Based on the EvoloPy library, modified for the use of this code.
 > CS.py > Cuckoo Search algorithm for comparison.
 Based on the EvoloPy library, modified for the use of this code.

-If PSO and CS used, please, cite: Faris, Hossam & Aljarah, Ibrahim & Mirjalili, Seyedali & Castillo, Pedro & Merelo Guervós, Juan.
+If PSO and CS used, please, cite: Faris, Hossam & Aljarah, Ibrahim & Mirjalili, Seyedali & Castillo, Pedro & Merelo GuervÃ³s, Juan.
 (2016).
 EvoloPy: An Open-Source Nature-Inspired Optimization Framework in Python.
 10.5220/0006048201710177.

 HOW TO USE THE ALGORITHM FOR OPTIMIZATION?
+> 1. Unzip the input zips to use the IEEE CEC Benchmarks

 In compare.py:
 > define optimized problem